 Mr. Alton D. Bain, was appointed as an Association outside director in 2014.
 He is a Partner in Bain & McRae, LLP, a law firm.
 His principal occupation and employment for the past five years was practicing law with Bain & McRae, LLP.
-Mr. Bain also serves on the board of the Harnett County Community Foundation (civic organization) and also as an elder at Lillington Presbyterian Church, a religious organization.
+Mr. Bain also serves on the board of the Harnett County Community Foundation (civic organization), as president of the Harnett County Historical Society (historic preservation), and also as an elder at Lillington Presbyterian Church, a religious organization.

 Mr. Anthony E. Darden is a poultry and swine farmer.
 His principal occupation and employment for the past five years was self-employed farming.
 Mr. Darden also serves on the board of the Sampson Regional Medical Center (hospital).
+Mr. Darden completed his elected term as a director April 11, 2016.

 Mr. David R. Gooden is a row crop, hay, strawberry, cattle, timber, swine, poultry and sweet corn farmer.
 His principal occupation and employment for the past five years was selfemployed farming.
-Mr. Gooden also serves on the board of the Bladen County Livestock Association (livestock promotion).
+Mr. Gooden serves on the Bladen County Board of Commissioners (political), and also on the board of the Bladen County Livestock Association (livestock promotion).